Separably differentially closed fields: Preliminaries

 with derivation extending that on $K$ and $\d(\d^j x_i)=\d^{j+1}x_i$.
 An ideal $I$ of $K\{(x_i)_{i\in I}\}$ is called differential if $\d (I)\subseteq I$.
 Given a subset $A$ of $K\{(x_i)_{i\in I}\}$ the ideal generated by $A$ (in $K\{(x_i)_{i\in I}\}$) will be denoted by $(A)$, the \emph{differential} ideal generated by $A$ will be denoted by $[A]$, the \emph{radical differential} ideal generated by $A$ will be denoted by $\{A\}$.
 A prime ideal $P$ of $K\{(x_i)_{i\in I}\}$ is called separable if $Frac(K\{(x_i)_{i\in I}\}/P)$ is a separable field extension of $K$, if in addition $P$ is differential we use the terminology \emph{separable prime differential ideal}.

 Given a differential field extension $(L,\d)/(K,\d)$ and $A\subseteq L$, we denote by $K\{A\}$ and $K\langle A\rangle$ the differential ring and differential field generated by $A$ over $K$, respectively.
-An element $a$ of $L$ is called differentially algebraic over $K$ if the family $(\d^j a)_{j\geq 0}$ is algebraically dependent over $K$ (in other words, $a$ satisfies a nontrivial differential polynomial over $K$).
+An element $a$ of $L$ is called differentially algebraic over $K$ if the family $(\d^j a)_{j\geq 0}$ is algebraically dependent over $K$ (in other words, $a$ is a zero of a nontrivial differential polynomial over $K$).
 The extension $(L,\d)$ is said to be differentially algebraic over $K$ if each element of $L$ is.

 We say that the differential field $(K,\d)$ is \emph{non-degenerate} if for each nonzero differential polynomial $f\in K\{x\}$ (in one variable) there is $a\in K$ such that $f(a)\neq 0$.
 Seidenberg has characterised non-degeneracy in terms of the degree of $K/C_K$.